ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 Ksysnodes: test.dev.com:1:Online
 KsysState: test.dev.com:1:Online
 ```
-An output that is similar to the following example is displayed for Private Plan:
+An output that is similar to the following example is displayed for Private cloud:
 ```
 # ksysmgr query cluster
 Name:                test16sepprvi_Cluster